 Michael L. Penn, Jr., MD, PhD

-Dr. Michael L. Penn, Jr, is VP for Strategy at the Gladstone Institutes and Chief Executive Officer of the Gladstone Foundation.
-Dr. Penn oversees the Communications Department and the the core laboratories and provides leadership for the conception, analysis and implementation of Gladstone's strategic initiatives.
-Prior to joining Gladstone in 2012 he worked for more than 8 years at Genentech Inc., where he helped advance innovations in drug development.
-In 2001, Dr. Penn co-founded Building Diversity in Science, a nonprofit organization dedicated to empowering underrepresented minority students to pursue careers in science.
-From 2002 to 2004, he served as Commissioner for San Francisco's Health Commission, the policy-making board of the Department of Public Health.
-Dr. Penn earned a bachelor's degree in biology from Morehouse College and an MD and PhD in biomedical sciences from the University of California, San Francisco.
+Dr. Michael L. Penn, Jr, MD, PhD is Vice President, Scientific Communications and Outreach at the Gladstone Institutes and Chief Executive Officer of the Gladstone Foundation, a 501(c)(3) organization that supports the Institutes.
+Additionally, Dr. Penn is responsible for integrating diversity and inclusion strategies into all of Gladstone’s core scientific and administrative activities.
+Prior to joining Gladstone in 2012 he worked for more than 8 years at Genentech Inc., where he helped advance innovations in drug development in marketing and business development roles of increasing responsibility.
+In 2001, Dr. Penn co-founded Building Diversity in Science, a nonprofit organization dedicated to empowering students to pursue careers in science.
+He also previously served as a Commissioner for San Francisco’s Health Commission, the policy-making board of the Department of Public Health.
+Dr. Penn earned a bachelor’s degree in biology from Morehouse College and an MD and PhD in biomedical sciences from the University of California, San Francisco.

 John Whiting is the Vice President, Chief Financial and Administrative Officer at the Gladstone Institutes.
 He is also the Treasurer of the Gladstone Foundation.
 Mr. Whiting provides overall direction and leadership to Gladstone’s finance and administrative functions, which include Finance and Accounting; Extramural Funding and Grants & Contracts; Human Resources; Information Technology; Operations and Facilities Management; and Purchasing.
 His responsibilities include developing business strategy and leading Gladstone’s planning processes, which include the long- range strategic plan, budget and forecast.
 In addition, he provides oversight of Gladstone’s investment portfolio.
 Before joining Gladstone in 2010, Mr. Whiting was at Genentech Inc. for more than 20 years, most recently as Deputy Chief Financial Officer.
 Mr. Whiting earned both a bachelor’s degree in biology and an MBA at the University of Oregon.
 He is a CPA (inactive) licensed in California.